socialmedia-class/socialmedia-class.github.io/twittertutorial.md

 {% endhighlight %}

-The places ids are WOEIDs (the Where On Earth ID), which are 32-bit identifiers provided by [Yahoo!
+The places ids are WOEIDs (Where On Earth ID), which are 32-bit identifiers provided by [Yahoo!
 GeoPlanet](https://developer.yahoo.com/geo/geoplanet/guide/concepts.html) project.
 And yes!
 Twitter is very international.

 After you know the ids for the places you are interested in, you can get the local trends like this:
 {% highlight python %}